Love Is Colder Than Death (film)

+Love is Colder Than Death (Liebe ist kälter als der Tod) is a 1969 West German crime film written, starring, edited and directed by Rainer Werner Fassbinder, his feature directorial debut.
+The film co-stars Ulli Lommel and Hanna Schygulla, both of whom would become regular collaborators of Fassbinder.
+The plot follows a small-time gangster (Lommel) who is caught in a love-triangle with a sex worker (Schygulla) and her pimp (Fassbinder).

+The film premiered at the 19th Berlin International Film Festival, where it received a polarized reaction, but was nominated for the Golden Bear.
+At the 1970 German Film Awards, the film won awards for Best Ensemble Cast and Best Cinematography (Dietrich Lohmann).

 Plot

-Petty hood Franz (Fassbinder) refuses to join the syndicate, where he meets a handsome young thug called Bruno (Lommel) and gives him his address in Munich.
-It is the flat of the prostitute Joanna (Schygulla), where Franz lives as her pimp.
+Petty hood Franz Walsch refuses to join a large criminal syndicate, where he meets a handsome but cold young thug called Bruno Straub and gives him his address in Munich.
+It is the flat of the prostitute Joanna, where Franz lives as her pimp.
 Bruno has been ordered by the syndicate to follow Franz and on going to the address is told he has moved.
 So he goes round the streets of the city asking prostitutes if they know a prostitute called Joanna.

 Eventually he finds where the pair are hiding, because Franz is being sought by a Turk for killing his brother.
 Bruno offers to solve the problem, so the three go to the café where the Turk can be found and shoot him.
 As they leave, Bruno also shoots the waitress who is the only witness.
 Franz is picked up by the police for both killings and, while he is held for questioning, Joanna starts an affair with Bruno.

-When Franz is freed because the police have no evidence, the three then plan a bank robbery.
-As they arrive outside, plain clothes police appear and Bruno is killed in a shootout while Franz and Joanna get away.
+When Franz is released because the police have no evidence, the three then plan a bank robbery.
+As they arrive outside, plainclothes police appear and Bruno is killed in a shootout while Franz and Joanna get away.
 In the car she tells him she had tipped the cops off about the robbery.
 He says "Nutte" [whore] and keeps on driving as the film fades to white.